Divorce Residency Requirements; Who Has Jurisdiction?

 While many divorces involve property disputes, these issues can become more complicated in California.
 A common jurisdictional dispute might involve joint property in other states, and you’ll have to determine which state has jurisdiction to resolve the dispute.
 In California, it’s common to include the property in the home state action, but if your spouse doesn’t agree, you’ll need an attorney who can help determine divorce residency requirements and who has jurisdiction over the property to help protect your interests.

 No matter which part of the divorce process you are facing, it’s crucial to make sure you have a qualified divorce lawyer in California.
 You have too much to lose to put jurisdictional or residential issues in the wrong hands.
-Contact Laurence J. Brock online or call (909) 466-7661 for a free initial consultation.
+Contact Laurence J. Brock online or call (909) 466-7661 for an initial consultation.